NeuPhysics/neutrino/docs/preliminary.rst

 ..
 [2] Pantaleone (1992), Friedland & Lunardini (2003).

 .. admonition:: Question
    :class: caution

-   Meaning of each term in Liouville equation ?
+   Meaning of each term in Liouville equation.